+Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are mainly plastered on the hard with strapping and lining to the walls in two of the bedrooms.
+The internal walls are plaster on the hard surface.
+There is composite cladding to the walls in the bathroom.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The flooring is a mixture of timber and concrete.
-The property was furnished and the floors were covered throughout and accordingly our view of the floor timbers/surfaces was restricted.
-There are no known access hatches to any sub-floor areas which may exist.
+The flooring is a mixture of timber and concrete construction.
+The property was partially furnished and the floors were covered throughout and accordingly our view of the floor timbers/surfaces was restricted.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 The kitchen units provide a range of wall and base unit storage with worktop surface areas.
-The internal doors are a mixture of timber panelled and timber flush panelled designs.
+Any integrated appliances were not checked or tested and are excluded from our inspection.
+The internal doors are timber flush panel and timber glazed design.
 There are painted skirtings and facings.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a multi fuel stove within the lounge which serves radiators in the main apartments.
-There is a back boiler behind the stove.
+There is a reconstituted fireplace with open fire within the lounge.

 Internal decorations Visually inspected.
-The internal decorations are a mixture of papered and painted finishes.
+The internal decoration is a mixture of paper and painted finishes.

 Cellars Visually inspected where there was a safe and purpose-built access.
-We are unaware of any underfloor access areas.
+We are unaware of any underfloor access area.

 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains electricity.
-The electric meter and consumer unit are located within the hallway.
-We are advised that the property was rewired circa 2005.
+The electric meter and consumer unit are located within the kitchen.

-Gas There is no gas supply.
+Gas We understand that there is no gas supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Assumed mains water supply.
-The kitchen units are fitted with a stainless steel sink unit.
-The sanitary fittings comprise a three piece white suite within the bathroom.
+Assumed mains water.
+The kitchen units are fitted with a one and a half bowl sink unit.
+Sanitary fittings comprise a three piece white suite in the bathroom.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
+Space heating is provided by a floor mounted oil fired 'Grant' boiler located in the boiler house.
+This services radiators in the main apartments.
+There is a lagged hot water storage tank above the boiler.